IfcOpenShell/IfcOpenShell/src/bonsai/docs/users/costing_and_scheduling/index.rst

 Getting Started
 ---------------

-To begin using the costing and scheduling features in BlenderBIM:
+To begin using the costing and scheduling features in Bonsai:

-1. Access the Costing and Scheduling panel in the BlenderBIM interface
+1. Access the Costing and Scheduling panel in the Bonsai interface
 2. Associate costs with materials and elements
 3. Create a project timeline
 4. Link BIM elements to schedule activities